raminhashimzade/datascience/README.md

-# Data is more expensive than gold
+# Data Is More Expensive Than Gold
 All about Data Science